Builtin Functions and Constants¶

 Private members entail no backwards compatibility commitments.

-is a legacy decorator so
+@private is a legacy decorator so

-the @
+the @ is optional.

 A private member may be used from within its class definition

-via this.
+via this..

 class C {